evansbenj/2020_GBS.md/2023_OneMap.md

 all<- rbind(all_mat,all_pat)

 # make a column with chrs and one with coordinates
-# this probably needs to be different for trop
 all[c('Chr', 'Coord')] <- str_split_fixed(all$marker, '_', 2)

+# the two lines below are only for XL
 all[all$Chr == 'Chr9',]$Coord <- as.numeric(str_split_i(all[all$Chr == 'Chr9',]$marker,"_",3)) # need to use a 3 because Chr9_10L has an underscore
 all[all$Chr == 'Chr9',]$Chr <- paste(str_split_i(all[all$Chr == 'Chr9',]$marker, "_",1),str_split_i(all[all$Chr == 'Chr9',]$marker, "_",2), sep = "_") # need to use a 3 because Chr9_10L has an underscore

+# check the chrs
 unique(all$Chr)

 all$Coord <- as.numeric(all$Coord)

-# now make a column with chromosome proportions
+# now make a column with chromosome proportions for XL
 all$Proportions <- all$Coord/233740090 # this is the length of XL Chr1L
 # now update the ones that are not Chr1L
 all[all$Chr == 'Chr1S',]$Proportions <- all[all$Chr == 'Chr1S',]$Coord/202412970 # this is the length of XL Chr1S